Literature and Cultural Identity: Contemporary Caribbean Writing

 Module code: EN7139

-In this module we will explore late twentieth century fiction by writers from different islands within the Anglophone Caribbean region (Trinidad, Jamaica and Antigua).
+In this module you'll explore late 20th century fiction by writers from different islands within the Anglophone Caribbean region (Trinidad, Jamaica and Antigua).
 The archipelago’s traumatic history of colonialism and transatlantic slavery has generated culturally diverse societies, and this is reflected in Caribbean literary writing.
-Covering novels and short stories, we will pay attention to formal and linguistic innovations, and look at the various ways in which each writer negotiates multiple cultural traditions – European, African, East Indian – in order to forge a unique and distinctive mode of writing.
+Covering novels and short stories, you'll pay attention to formal and linguistic innovations, and look at the various ways in which each writer negotiates multiple cultural traditions – European, African, East Indian – in order to forge a unique and distinctive mode of writing.

 - Essay, 4,000 words (100%)